tomato42/marvin-toolkit/README.md

 the length from 48 to the required length and add the 48 to the last set of probes.

-So the commands you want to execute are:
+Use the following commands to generate them for the previously generated keys:
 ```
 ./marvin-venv/bin/python ./step2.py -c rsa1024/cert.pem -o rsa1024_ciphertexts \
 no_structure no_padding=48 signature_padding=0 \